beshungh/Sales-Supply-Chain-Analysis/README.md

 6. Analyse high-priority items to identify opportunities for increasing the average profit per order.
 This could involve negotiating better supplier deals, optimizing shipping costs, or offering complementary products that can enhance the value of high-priority orders.
 7. Explore ways to increase efficiency in handling low and medium-priority orders.
 While low and medium-priority orders contribute significantly to total profit due to their higher order counts, finding ways to increase efficiency in handling these orders can further improve profitability.
 This might include optimizing supply chain processes, reducing overhead costs associated with processing these orders, or exploring partnerships for cost-effective solutions in fulfillment and delivery.
 8. Keep a close eye on profit margins and implement measures to maintain or improve them.
 This might involve monitoring costs, revising pricing strategies, or negotiating better terms with suppliers to improve margins without compromising on quality or service.
-9. Consider expanding product offerings or enhancing marketing efforts in the "Technology" category since it has a high profitability .
+9. Consider expanding product offerings or enhancing marketing efforts in the "Technology" category since it has a high profitability.
 10. Analyse factors contributing to the negative profit in the "Tables" sub-category.
 It should identify whether it's due to pricing, demand, or other issues and develop strategies to address these.
 11. Focus marketing efforts on high-profit products like "Copiers" and "Phones" to maximize returns.
 12. Implement stringent quality control measures for products with high return rates.
 Ensure that product descriptions are accurate and provide comprehensive information to set realistic customer expectations.
 13. Implement a system to continuously monitor return rates and customer feedback.
-Regularly analyze the data to identify trends and make informed decisions about product offerings and improvements
+Regularly analyze the data to identify trends and make informed decisions about product offerings and improvements.

 ### **Limitations**